vaginessa/Wifi_Mac_Change/README.md

 Gradle 2.14.1
 compileSdkVersion 24
 minSdkVersion 17
-buildToolsVersion "24.0.2"
+buildToolsVersion "24.0.3"

-Wifi Mac Change for Android can be found at https://github.com/asm301/Wifi_Mac_Change RootShell and RootTools belong to someone else https://github.com/Stericson You can find the latest release here: https://github.com/Stericson/RootShell/releases You can find more information at our wiki: https://github.com/Stericson/RootShell/wiki
+Wifi Mac Change for Android can be found at https://github.com/asm301/Wifi_Mac_Change RootShell and RootTools belong to someone else https://github.com/Stericson You can find the latest release here: https://github.com/Stericson/RootShell/releases You can find more information here: https://github.com/Stericson/RootShell/wiki